Viterbo University is closed today. All classes are cancelled and only essential personnel are required to report to work.

 Literary analysis examines how a literary text’s formal features and the conventions of prose, poetry, or drama contribute to its meaning.

 Scientific reasoning in the natural sciences (SRNS) is the ability to produce knowledge and draw conclusions about the natural world based upon systematically gathered facts and evidence.
 SRNS courses facilitate student understanding and application of scientific principles and methods.

 Scientific reasoning in the social sciences is understanding and analyzing human behavior, relations, culture, social institutions, and social issues.
 Social science reasoning applies this knowledge to address societal and global challenges in individual, organizational, and social behavior.

 Artistic awareness is an understanding of how the arts contribute to human experience.
 The arts provide students with skills for interpreting the world in a more meaningful way.
 Artistic awareness courses engage students in the arts and provide them with insight into the creative process.

-Theological inquiry is the study of theological texts, associated narratives, varied textual interpretations, and the resulting theological doctrines.
+Theological Inquiry is the critical examination and critique of theological texts, associated narratives, varied textual interpretations, and theological doctrines.

 Courses that meet the Philosophical and Moral Inquiry requirement at Viterbo are designed to introduce and cultivate students’ ability to engage in critical questioning about themselves and the world around them.